equinor/ert/docs/rst/manual/reference/configuration/observations.rst

    OBS P6 { I = 5;  J = 3;  K = 1;   VALUE = 122;  ERROR = 5; };

-Note that the file name / path in the include keyword is realtive to the location of ERT config file.
+Note that the file name / path in the include keyword is relative to the location of ERT config file.
 And that the keyword can be used anywhere in the configuration file.
 However, nested inclusion (use of include in a file that has already been included with include) is not